 I also sport those hesitant, herky-jerky movements of stop action film.
-Not because of bad joints (I may be fifty, but I’m not arthritic).
-But because so very often I stop action in the middle of my errand because I don’t remember what in the sam hill I was about to do.
+Not because of bad joints (I may be fifty-something, but I’m not arthritic), but because so very often I stop action in the middle of my errand because I don’t remember what in the sam hill I was about to do.
 Because even though I’m a new mother again after nearly a quarter of a century, my brain isn’t new again!
 It has a whole nother quarter century stamped and imprinted deep within its gray matter since the last time I gave child-rearing a go.

 But mainly, the one thing I love most about Rudolph is how everyone who is targeted as a misfit – those who don’t fit within society’s expectations or generalizations – is welcomed with open arms by the story’s end.
 One, great, big, felt-covered happily-ever-after.
 It fits so nicely with my oh-so-progressive bleeding heart.